Quicklist: Types of Exterior House Siding

 The downside to imitation stone and brick is that they’re not as durable.
 They don’t last nearly as long as real stone or brick.
 They’re also much more prone to water damage.

 Another benefit of this material is its durability.
-Expect your engineered to last for at least 20 to 30 years.
+Expect your engineered wood to last for at least 20 to 30 years.
 In fact, warranties of such lengths are common.

-The only real disadvantage to note, other than the fact that engineered is not quite the real thing, is the fact that you can’t repaint or restain it.
+The only real disadvantage to note, other than the fact that engineered wood is not quite the real thing, is the fact that you can’t repaint or restain it.

 The finish you initially select is the finish you’re stuck with unless you replace all of the sidings.